JOB DESCRIPTIONS AND SEASONAL CO-OP JOBS

 For documenting your co-op hours and obtaining a refund, please read this.
 A refund will not be made without a request in writing.

-Choosing to work a Seasonal Co-op Job requires ongoing attention to a specific task over the entire pool season.
+Choosing to work a Seasonal Co-op Job requires ongoing attention to a specific task over some or all of the pool season.
 It is a job that is based on the task rather than number of hours.
 Each and every one of the jobs is essential to the smooth operation of the pool, so we ask that you strongly consider signing up for one of these.
 We also ask that any family committing to a Seasonal Co-op Job please be sure to see the job through to the end of the pool season.
 Should the board discover that the duty is not being fulfilled appropriately, co-op hours may not be granted.

 The number in parentheses indicates the number of volunteers needed.
 You must commit to doing the job over the entire pool season.
 Email info(at)pgpoolmembers(dot)org with Co-op Request in the subject line to sign up for a job.

 Lost and Found Coordinators (6): Member families can coordinate sorting out lost and found items frequently and hanging wet towels out to dry.
 We tend to discard the items twice (mid-season and post-Labor Day) by either having a sale at the pool or donating everything (or both).
 You may make announcements at the pool to remind members to check the lost and found and give listserv warnings before you get rid of everything.